Junior Faculty Development Program

 About

-The Junior Faculty Development Program (JFDP) helps prepare junior faculty to flourish as academic physicians and scientists.
-As a cohort-based program spanning an academic year, the JFPD provides a solid foundation for professional development and career success in academic medicine by:
+The Junior Faculty Development Program (JFDP) empowers junior faculty in academic medicine.
+A cohort-based program spanning an academic year, the JFDP helps faculty establish a solid foundation for a thriving career.
+Participants will develop skills that support their professional development across their roles and responsibilities, including:

 Application